KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MyVideoPlayer by justjim1220](https://github.com/justjim1220/MMM-MyVideoPlayer)

 1. Typo: Found `Magic Mirror` in file `MMM-MyVideoPlayer.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-6. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MyVolvo by mazim-co](https://github.com/mazim-co/MMM-MyVolvo)